Istria (Istra) Wine Region

 - •Dark fruit, spice, earthy character

-- •Thrives in red soils, age-worthy
+- •Thrives on red soils, with the structure to age

 Other Important Varieties